 Penguins are charming birds and feathered favorites for birders and non-birders alike, making them ideal for conservation-oriented adoptions.
-Adopting a penguin is a great gesture to support these birds and show one's love for penguins.
+Adopting a penguin is a great gesture to support these birds and show one's love for penguins and all wildlife.

+People choose to adopt penguins for many reasons, from a souvenir from a visit with penguins to the perfect gift for a penguin lover to inspiring a new birder who likes penguins.
 But these symbolic adoptions also serve many useful purposes to help penguin conservation as well.
-While the way adoption funds will be used varies between different organizations, typical ways penguin adoptions can help support these flippered birds include…
+While the way adoption funds will be used varies between different organizations, typical ways penguin adoptions can help support these flippered birds include:

 - Cleaning up oil spills or other pollution that directly impacts penguins and other seabirds